eellak/greek-committers-php/README.md

-# greek-commiters-php
+# greek-committers-php

-Script to retrieve GitHub commiters based on location and prepare the information for importing into WordPress.
+Script to retrieve GitHub committers based on location and prepare the information for importing into WordPress.

 Continuation of the repository: